Sulton88Mehron90/rubaiyat/README.md

 ### <span style="color:#2E8B57;">Description</span>

 **Rubaiyat** is a captivating experience for poetry lovers and seekers of wisdom.
-It presents users with random quatrains, bringing the age-old knowledge of Omar Khayyam to the digital age.
+It presents users with random rybaiyat, bringing the age-old knowledge of Omar Khayyam to the digital age.

 <img width="504" alt="image" src="https://github.com/Sulton88Mehron90/showcase-project/assets/119267809/07d2bf4c-0b57-42b3-8254-56e133f377a3">